 In 1977, the ground behind the Tucker Unit was broken, and the construction of the now-standing building known as the Bus Factory began.
-The first inmates assigned to this program mostly had prior experience in mechanical, painting and upholstery refurbishing.
+The first inmates assigned to this program had prior experience in mechanical, painting and upholstery refurbishing.
 At the time of it’s opening, the Bus Factory had a state-of-the-art Bink’s Spray Paint Booth and a mechanics shop.
 As time passed, they did indeed expand.
 In the late 80s, A.C.I. added another work area and began building and installing recreational safety pads for school gymnasiums and equipment.
 In 1990, the Bus Factory trustees completely rebuilt and remodeled Parnell Hall auditorium at the Little Rock School for the Deaf, which was renowned for the fact that the old stage was once stood on by Hellen Keller.
 For the sentimental, the old stage is still there-it is just underneath the new one.

 Right around the time Bus Factory was making its debut; the Garment Division was also starting up in 1977.
-Garment is responsible for making all Arkansas Department of Correction’s inmate clothing, t-shirts, hats, mattresses, and linens.
+Garment is responsible for making all Arkansas Department of Correction’s offender clothing, t-shirts, hats, mattresses, and linens.
 However, the Garment division is not limited to just inmate clothing.
 They make golf shirts, polo’s, bags, and flags.
 They also have a variety of sewing machines from single needles to sergers and two embroidery machines in which they can offer custom embroidery on polo or t-shirt type shirts.

-The Furniture Division was started in the early 80s on the Wrightsville Compound.
+The Furniture Division was started in the early 80s on the Wrightsville Compound and has since become ACI's shining star program.
 It is said that the first desk was made of a tree cut down on the unit grounds.
-The program had very few and very old equipment to work with when it began, but they made the best with that they had.
+The program had very few and very old equipment to work with when it began, but they made the best with what they had.
 The Furniture Program started out in the saw shop.
 The warehouse was located in the main building that now has the sanding/staining and the final assembly and shipping department.
 They used two buildings for all production until the business expanded.
 They then added a new building and moved the assembly and lamination areas to the new building.
 During the growth of the program, they have been able to add up to date equipment that both allows the program to do much more than in the past and in a much safer way.
 Over the years the program has added product lines such as dorm furniture and panel systems.
 However, the mainstay has been the uncompromising and unmatched quality of office furniture and school product line.
 The Furniture Division can customize any piece you want to fit any space you have.
 They use the highest quality wood and hardware to make the entire line.

 The Vinyl Division was established in the early 80s.
-Products made from Vinyl Bindery include binder, conference folders, pocket memo pads, portfolios, mouse pads, bumper stickers, license plates, and street signs.
+Products made from Vinyl Bindery include binders, conference folders, pocket memo pads, portfolios, mouse pads, bumper stickers, license plates, and street signs.
 There are many departments within Vinyl Bindery, but all work together to ensure the orders are met and adhered to.
 The departments include; administrative, dark room, heat seal, screen print room, stock room, wash out, tool room, shipping and receiving, and janitorial.
 Vinyl Products generally has a workforce of 20-28 workers.
 These men do remarkable work, and you may be able to spot their work in your neighborhood.
-The hope of Vinyl Bindery is to encourage their inmates to leave a good mark on society.
+The hope of Vinyl Bindery is to encourage their offenders to leave a good mark on society.